 Day 4 – Mannlichen Hike and Harder Kulm Interlaken

 After a quiet night’s sleep at Berggastaus First, it is time for day 4 in Grindelwald.
-First thing in the morning, make your way out to Bachalpsee (Lake Balchap) again but this time for sunrise.
-We suggest staying the night here because Bachalpsee is an extraordinary view and you’ll want multiple chances to see it.
+First thing in the morning, make your way out to Bachalpsee (Lake Balchap) again, but this time, it’s for sunrise.
+We suggest staying the night here because Bachalpsee has an extraordinary view and you’ll want multiple chances to see it.
 Being in the mountains, the weather can be unpredictable, so it’s a good idea to give yourself two chances.
 We have been three times and only had good weather once.

-Besides, it is a very busy climb, so if you hike to it at sunrise, you will have it all to yourself free from crowds.
+Besides, it is a very busy climb, so if you hike to it at sunrise, you will have it all to yourself, free from crowds.
 After your hike back, enjoy a delicious breakfast included in your stay before taking the gondola back down.
 You now have about two hours to get to your next hike.
+During the winter season, visitors can enjoy skiing, gondola operations, and specific attractions that remain open, making it an ideal time to explore Grindelwald First and Männlichen.

 Mannlichen Hike to Klein Scheidegg

-From Firstbahn, make your way to the Grindelwald train station where you’ll use your Jungfrau pass to board the train to Grindelwald Terminal.
-This may seem familiar and that is because it is!
+From Firstbahn, make your way to the Grindelwald train station, where you’ll use your Jungfrau pass to board the train to the Grindelwald Terminal.
+This may seem familiar, and that is because it is!

 The terminal is the jumping-off point for both Jungfraujoch – Top of Europe and for today’s hike, Mannlichen to Klein Scheidegg.
 Hope on the Grindelwald – Männlichen gondola cable car.
 Spanning 6.2 km, the ride itself is worth the trip.
 The 10-seater cable car gets you up to the summit in 19 minutes.